x3hong/typescript-plugin-click-to-sourcecode/README.md

 A tiny typescript plugin,

-It helps you jump to the source code by clicking on elements in the page while developing. now we go to have a experience.
+It helps you jump to the source code by clicking on elements in the page while developing.

+Now we go to have a experience.
 #### install
 ```
 npm i